fhbzc/CSS_program/README.md

-# Programs, Researchers on Computational Social Science
+# Programs, Researchers, Groups on Computational Social Science

 This project keeps a record of master/phd programs , as well as researchers and industry groups working in computational social science.
 The aim of the project is to help students/researchers interested in computational social science with graduate application and job search. ([Chinese version/中文版](https://github.com/fhbzc/program-computational-social-science/blob/main/README_ch.md))